Choosing Between an Orangery and an Extension: What's Best for Your Home?

 When it comes to enhancing your home, both orangeries and extensions offer valuable opportunities, each catering to different design specifications and functional needs.

 Orangeries traditionally offer a blend between a conservatory and an extension, combining brick and glass for a stylish yet functional space.
-On the other hand,** extensions integrate more seamlessly with the existing architecture**, offering a broader range of design possibilities.
-Below, we explore the pros and cons.
+On the other hand, extensions integrate more seamlessly with the existing architecture, offering a broader range of design possibilities.
+Below, we explore the advantages and disadvantages.

 Orangeries often feature symmetrical designs with centralised roof lanterns, allowing natural light to flood the space.
 The architectural style can range from ornate and classical to sleek and modern, depending on personal taste and property style.